Stalag 17 (1953) - full transcript

 I've been wrestling there.

-I wrestled in Milwaukee
+I wrestled in Milwaukee, St. Louis,

-And I will go back.
+Cincinnati, and I will go back.

 The way the war is going,